Kanegraffiti/LessonPlans/Basic Science/Week6_Basic_Science_Lesson_Plan_JSS1-3.md

 - Pollution causes **diseases**, **poor crop growth**, **dirty water**, and **damage to living things and property**.
 - We reduce pollution by **proper waste disposal**, **recycling**, **planting trees**, **maintaining vehicles**, and **avoiding open burning**.
 - Pollution control measures include **environmental laws**, **emission testing**, **wastewater treatment**, and **community clean-up programmes**.
+- Always check how your family handles waste and suggest **simple improvements like sorting recyclables or composting organic matter**.
+- Keep notes on **community sanitation days or government regulations** so you understand how rules protect the environment.

 ### Assignment